lancachenet/lancachenet.github.io/_docs/advanced/tuning-cache.md

 There is no one slice value that is likely to work in all configurations.

-The default of 1MB is considered the safest, but increasing to 2, 4 or even 8 might give performance improvements for single-user download scenarios without too many adverse effects.
+The default of 1MB is considered the safest, but increasing to 2, 4 or even 8 might give performance improvements for single-user download scenarios, however they may also make things slower.

 ### 2. Invalidation of existing cache data